-Fig. 4.
-Number of Replicas.
+Figure 10: Number of Replicas.

-is due to the combination of two different strategies: the ad hoc persistence and the opportunistic dissemination.
+Results in Figure 10(a) confirm our claims.
+When the density is high, even a small number of replicas is sufficient to achieve a high delivery.
+Interestingly, however, this remarkable result is due to the combination of two different strategies: the ad hoc persistence and the opportunistic dissemination.
 Indeed, when the opportunistic dissemination is not used, the delivery drops to 50%, unless many more replicas are introduced.
-This however, as shown in Figure and 4(b), generates a significant overhead.
+This however, as shown in Figure 10(b), generates a significant overhead.
 Indeed, to achieve the same delivery of 80%, 9 replicas are need without opportunistic dissemination (instead of just 1) with almost doubled overhead (0.7 against 0.4 broadcasts per minute).
 Notably, the opportunistic dissemination only slightly affects the overhead because the most of it is due to keep replicas in the persistence area.
 Furthermore, if opportunistic dissemination is not used, even a high number of replicas does not bring significant improvements to the delivery.
+Finally, opportunistic dissemination also significantly reduces the variance among different runs.
+Indeed, when opportunistic is not used, the delivery of a message relies only on the replica availability.
+Hence, if for any reason a replica is lost or misplaced, the overall performance drops significantly.